Use a federated learning strategy

 Scaling federated learning

-As a last step in this notebook, let’s see how we can use Flower to experiment with a large number of clients.
+As a last step in this tutorial, let’s see how we can use Flower to experiment with a large number of clients.
+In the pyproject.toml, increase the number of SuperNodes to 1000:

-Note that we can reuse the ClientApp for different num-partitions since the Context is defined by the num_supernodes argument in run_simulation().
+Note that we can reuse the ClientApp for different num-supernodes since the Context is defined by the num-partitions argument in the client_fn() and for simulations with Flower, the number of partitions is equal to the number of SuperNodes.

 We now have 1000 partitions, each holding 45 training and 5 validation examples.
 Given that the number of training examples on each client is quite small, we should probably train the model a bit longer, so we configure the clients to perform 3 local training epochs.
-We should also adjust the fraction of clients selected for training during each round (we don’t want all 1000 clients participating in every round), so we adjust fraction_fit to 0.025, which means that only 2.5% of available clients (so 25 clients) will be selected for training each round:
+We should also adjust the fraction of clients selected for training during each round (we don’t want all 1000 clients participating in every round), so we adjust fraction_fit to 0.025, which means that only 2.5% of available clients (so 25 clients) will be selected for training each round.
+We update the fraction-fit value in the pyproject.toml:

 def fit_config(server_round: int):